The Choice Moms Sperm Guide (37 pages) offers everything you need to know about sperm and sperm banks, but might not know to ask.

 - An at-a-glance comparative chart of policies and prices at 11 sperm banks — number of donors, guaranteed motility count, family donor limit, price, shipping costs

 - How Choice Moms choose their donor, decide how many vials to purchase

 - The differences in types of donor available to you

 - How all sperm banks are NOT created alike (open-identity, tracking, motility guarantees, refund policies, donor limits)

 - Questions to ask a sperm bank before using

 - Insights from Outreach Health Services for our women in Canada, excerpted from the E-Book: Canada

 - After the fact, what if you want to make contact with half-siblings?

-- Spotlights on four banks who support Choice Mom resources in 2016: The Sperm Bank of California, Seattle Sperm Bank, NW Cryobank and CryoGam Colorado.
+- Spotlights on two banks who have been long-time supporters of Choice Mom resources: The Sperm Bank of California and Seattle Sperm Bank, as well as a newer bank CryoGam Colorado.

 - Links to special resources about donor conception.